 - 1 teaspoon red onion, finely diced

-- 4 tablepoons cheese/cheeze of choice (For vegetarians, I recommend Macedonian feta; for vegans, make salted cream cheeze, by putting purchased cream cheeze in a small bowl and sprinkling salt on it.
-Mash together well, and then taste and add more salt as needed.
+- 4 tablepoons cheese/cheeze of choice (For vegetarians, I recommend Macedonian feta; for vegans, make salted vegan cream cheese, by putting purchased cream cheese in a small bowl and sprinkling salt on it.
+Mash together well, and then taste and add more salt as needed.)

 - 3 tablespoons salad oil

 - pinch sugar or other sweetener (If you’re not a vegan, honey is a nice option here.
 I probably wouldn’t use maple syrup or anything with a dominant flavour.)